lanceczlt/Pun-Generator/README.md

 **Scope**

 The PunGenT project is expected to produce a user-friendly tool that can generate puns based on user input.
 The tool will use a carefully curated database of puns and implement state-of-the-art natural language processing techniques to create appropriate and humorous puns.
 The tool will have a command-line interface that will accept input from users, and output the generated puns.

+## Usage
+Each component's subdirectory contains a `README` detailing usage of each module.

+## Dependencies
+The cumulative used Python packages beyond the standard library are listed in `requirements.txt`.
+However, not all of these packages are necessary for all of the components.
+Each component's subdirectory contains a `README.md` with a table that displays the dependencies per module.